Belaire Apartments: History

 As of 2007, the Hospital for Special Surgery continued to own the land, and in exchange for selling the development rights to Zeckendorf, it received use of the lower 12 floors for offices.
-Originally, nurses and technicians were housed there, as these individuals had a difficult time finding affordable housing in New York.
-Floors 13-22 were still used for housing hospital staff and guests.
+Originally nurses and technicians were housed there, as these individuals had a difficult time finding affordable housing in New York.
+Floors 13–22 were still used for housing hospital staff and guests.
 The Belaire also houses office and laboratory space, sports injury rehabilitation areas, and guest facilities for family members of patients at the Hospital to which it is connected via a causeway on the third floor.

 Plane crash

-On October 11, 2006, a four-seat, Cirrus Design SR-20 single-engine, fixed-wing aircraft owned by New York Yankees pitcher Cory Lidle crashed into the apartment building, killing both occupants, Lidle and his flight instructor Tyler Stanger, and severely injuring one resident in the post impact fire.
-Initial fears that the incident was terrorist-related were unfounded, as confirmed by the FBI.
+On October 11, 2006, a four-seat, Cirrus Design SR-20 single-engine fixed-wing aircraft owned by New York Yankees pitcher Cory Lidle crashed into the apartment building.
+The two occupants of the plane, Lidle and his flight instructor Tyler Stanger, were both killed in the crash; one resident of the Belaire was severely injured in the resulting fire.
+The National Transportation Safety Board found that the likely cause of the crash was pilot error.